Date: Wed, 3 Apr 2002 16:11:03 +0200

 > and occasional meetings.
 A lot probably depends on whether the

 > forum gets support.
-If they get money, we have to come up with
+If they get money, we have to come up with some

 > specific ideas, though and therefore I would like to be prepared.